Car-service owner hit hard by Westchester fees

 Nacerino, whose husband owns a private car service, said a commission is long overdue.
 “It’s not only that we’re losing revenue, but we do not have the ability, as Westchester does, to pull [taxi drivers] over because they’re using our roads and our highways,” she said.

 Sullivan recommended the county reach out to Westchester officials before taking action.
 “I’m not one for creating more government, and more rules and regulations, so I’m on the fence,” he said.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.